 President Obama is more committed to the welfare state than Jefferson could possibly have been, more committed to racial equality and justice, to equality and opportunity for women.
 Jefferson was a man of his time.
 He gave no attention in any of his public addresses to the rights of African-Americans or women, though in his second inaugural address he devoted a long passage to the plight of American Indians who were being displaced and debased by the encroachment of white frontier communities.

-Finally, President Obama echoed two of the finest passages in Jefferson's first inaugural address, his believe that once an election is over it is essential that we find ways to heal the political wounds, seek reconciliation and harmony, and agree to work together according to the central principle of American life, majority rule.
+Finally, President Obama echoed two of the finest passages in Jefferson's first inaugural address: his belief that once an election is over, it is essential that we find ways to heal the political wounds, seek reconciliation and harmony, and agree to work together according to the central principle of American life, majority rule.
 Jefferson famously wrote,

 every difference of opinion is not a difference of principle.
 We have called by different names brethren of the same principle.
 We are all Republicans, we are all Federalists.
 All, too, will bear in mind this sacred principle, that though the will of the majority is in all cases to prevail, that will to be rightful must be reasonable; that the minority possess their equal rights, which equal law must protect, and to violate would be oppression.
 Let us, then, fellow-citizens, unite with one heart and one mind.
 Let us restore to social intercourse that harmony and affection without which liberty and even life itself are but dreary things.